 Offers, milestones, history, contemporary issues and a modern up-to date-outlook, this campaign had it all.
 View the graphic novel here: India’s Journey Into Independence.

 5. WOW Airlines Offers Snapchat Enthusiasts a Chance to Travel the World

 In the time that it takes to cook Ramen, fans of WOW airlines could actually win a trip to some of its 28 destinations AND create content for their Snapchat.

-With wanderlust taking over the world, travel blogging jobs are the things dreams and stardust are made of.
+With wanderlust taking over the world, travel blogging jobs are the things dreams and stardust is made of.
 For this golden chance, all they had to do was create an impromptu 2-minute film, save the video file, and upload it to the company’s microsite.

 Four very lucky winners were the chosen ones to experience this fabulous opportunity.
-Not only that, they also interned for the summer creating stories for the brand.
+Not only that, but they also interned for the summer creating stories for the brand.

 It was a win-win situation where the winners got a fabulous job experience and the airlines gained content that was unique and heartfelt, this winning them more users.